okta/okta-aws-cli/README.md

 ### Scripted orientated usages

-Note: example assumes other Okta AWS CLI configuration vales have already been set by ENV variables or `.env` file.
+Note: example assumes other Okta AWS CLI configuration values have already been set by ENV variables or `.env` file.

 ```shell